Dell-Optiplex-390/seva-archive/documentation.md

 # <p align="center">Documentation for the Seva Kernel</p>

-## Notice

-This page is not complete and is suspected to change alongside development with the kernel.

 ## Creating Disk Images

 To create a bootable disk image from our kernel